silverbulletmd/silverbullet/website/🔌 Github.md

 <!-- #include [[https://raw.githubusercontent.com/silverbulletmd/silverbullet-github/main/README.md]] -->
 # SilverBullet plug for Github
+Provides various integrations with Github:

-Provides Github events, notifications and pull requests as query sources using SB's query mechanism
+* Query sources for events, notifications and pull requests
+* Ability to load and share pages as Gists

 ## Installation
 Open your `PLUGS` note in SilverBullet and add this plug to the list: